Quick Search:

 Conclusion

-That’s all about how to sync Google Drive to external hard drive.
-Anyway, you can take advantage of Google Takeout and the Google Drive Disk.
-Meanwhile, if you want to sync files from Google Drive to another cloud, you can turn to MultCloud.
+After reading the whole article, you now know how to sync Google Drive to an external hard drive by Google Takeout, the Google Drive Disk, as well as Drive for Desktop.
+Meanwhile, if you want to sync files from Google Drive to another cloud, you can turn to MultCloud to complete the target without any effort.

 MultCloud Logo